zzzprojects/docs/learnentityframeworkcore.com/pages/saving/save-changes-disconnected-entities.md

 If you want to understand how disconnected entities fit into the broader EF Core saving workflow, these pages are the best next steps:

 * [SaveChanges](/saving/save-changes) — how EF Core persists tracked changes
+* [How SaveChanges Works](/saving/save-changes-how-it-works) — what EF Core does internally when `SaveChangesAsync()` saves disconnected entities after they are tracked
 * [Adding Data](/saving/adding-data) — how to insert new disconnected entities with `Add()` or `AddRange()`
 * [Updating Data](/saving/modifying-data) — how to update disconnected entities with `Update()` or `UpdateRange()`
 * [Deleting Data](/saving/deleting-data) — how to delete disconnected entities with `Remove()` or `RemoveRange()`
 * [Saving Data in Connected Scenario](/saving/save-changes-connected-entities) — how EF Core saves entities that are already tracked by the current context
 * [ChangeTracker](/saving/change-tracker) — how EF Core stores entity states such as `Added`, `Modified`, and `Deleted`
+* [Tracking Changes of Entities](/saving/change-tracker-how-it-works) — how EF Core tracks entity states before saving

 ## FAQ